XRPLF/xrpl-dev-portal/content/rippleapi_quickstart.md

 ```
 'use strict';
-const {RippleAPI} = require('ripple-lib');
+const RippleAPI = require('ripple-lib').RippleAPI;
 ```

 The opening line enables [strict mode](https://www.nczonline.net/blog/2012/03/13/its-time-to-start-using-javascript-strict-mode/).
 This is purely optional, but it helps you avoid some common pitfalls of JavaScript.
 See also: [Restrictions on Code in Strict Mode](https://msdn.microsoft.com/library/br230269%28v=vs.94%29.aspx#Anchor_1).

 The second line imports RippleAPI into the current scope using Node.js's require function.
-The [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) assigns it to the variable name `RippleAPI` instead of `ripple-lib` (which is the name of the package, for historical reasons).
+RippleAPI is just one of [the modules `ripple-lib` exports](https://github.com/ripple/ripple-lib/blob/develop/src/index.js).

 ### Instantiating the API ###